CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ##### Frame ID

 This ID will be used internally to refer to this author.
 It will not be publicly-visible but you will use it to assign authors to databases in the pgdb-table.txt file's Authors column.
 These IDs can be anything that starts with a letter and contains only letters, digits, underscores, and dashes.
-Typically they should be enclosed in vertical bars, like |hawkins|.
+They should be enclosed in vertical bars, like |hawkins|.
 They must be unique to each author.

 ##### First-Name